 The Iraq War should not stop anyone from considering an intervention in Syria.
 However, it is a stark reminder, much like the Vietnam War, that the international powers must undertake an intervention and war for the correct reasons: saving lives, safeguarding the Syrian people, rebuilding the country and building a better future for the men, women and children living there, nurturing civil society and finding an alternative to President Al-Asad.
 To put it very bluntly, if you are going to punch a bad person in the face (which this author never recommends), you need to know why you're doing it, prepare how you are going to do it, and be prepared to deal with very unpredictable consequences of the encounter.
 If you are going to remove President Al-Asad from power, you need an evidence-based intervention with short-term and long-term solutions to end the war as a whole (bearing in mind there are many, many international, regional and local powers fighting in Syria), assess whether the ground is fertile to remove and replace the regime and be prepared to deal with very unpredictable consequences and the implications it may have on domestic and foreign policy in the future.

-Nevertheless, from what journalists who are on the ground have painted in the wretched seven year conflict, these reasons for intervening, the conditions are not ripe for an intervention which would offer such an outcome, nor does NATO have the capacity to conduct a long ground-war and commitment to Syria, economically and militarily.
+Nevertheless, from what journalists who are on the ground have painted in the wretched seven year conflict, the conditions are not ripe for an intervention which would offer such an outcome, nor does NATO have the capacity to conduct a long ground-war and commitment to Syria, economically and militarily.
 It is unlikely a short-term solution can be found by outsiders and even when they are searched for, regional powers and allies alike are pursuing their interests which have frequently sank peace-talks and ceasefires or simply been at odds with the agendas of Russia and the United States.

 Matthew C.K Williams